 Applicants are required to provide evidence of study and examinations within the last five years.
+In some cases mature applicants may be invited to interview.
 Where applicants do not have recent educational qualifications to support their application, relevant experience may be taken into consideration.